Tomi Juric: Melbourne Victory

-Juric signed with Melbourne Victory in June 2022 on a one-year deal.
+Juric signed with Melbourne Victory in June 2022 on a one-year deal, only playing 6 league games scoring 1 time, it was confirmed that he will be leaving in May 2023, at the end of Melbourne Victory's disappointing 2022–23 season.

 International career

 On 28 June 2013, Juric was called up to the Socceroos training camp on the Central Coast.
 Juric made his debut for the Socceroos off the bench in the Socceroos' 2013 EAFF East Asian Cup match against South Korea.

-Juric was chosen by Ange Postecoglou, the Australian manager, to take part in the 2015 AFC Asian Cup and on 13 January 2015, Juric scored his first Asian Cup goal against Oman, coming of the bench as a substitute for Tim Cahill.
+Juric was chosen by Ange Postecoglou, the Australian manager, to take part in the 2015 AFC Asian Cup and on 13 January 2015, Juric scored his first Asian Cup goal against Oman, coming off the bench as a substitute for Tim Cahill.
 He set up the winning goal in the final in extra time for Australia, holding off Korean defenders and pulling off a nutmeg to put a cross through to James Troisi.

-In May 2018 he was named in Australia's 23-man squad for the 2018 World Cup in Russia.
+In May 2018, he was named in Australia's 23-man squad for the 2018 World Cup in Russia.
 He replaced Andrew Nabbout in the match against Denmark in the 64th minute after Nabbout dislocated his shoulder, and started against Peru; however, he was unable to score in both games as Australia were eliminated from the tournament in the group stage, and was himself substituted for Tim Cahill in the match against Peru.

 Personal life

 Juric is of Croatian descent.
 His father is a Bosnian Croat from Kraljeva Sutjeska and his mother is from Zagreb.
-His younger brother Deni is also a professional soccer player, currently playing for Šibenik.
+His younger brother Deni is also a professional soccer player, they are currently playing together for Slovenian first league team Koper.